mochatek/frolang/README.md

     - Run `go run main.go fro_script_path` to run a valid _.fro_ script
 2. Install using _go get_ utility: `go get github.com/mochatek/frolang`
 3. Docker
-    - For REPL: `docker run -it frolang`
+    - For REPL: `docker run -it mochatek/frolang`
     - To build image for your program:
         ```dockerfile
-        FROM frolang
+        FROM mochatek/frolang

         WORKDIR /app/